 Ghetto painting, Kampala.

-A painting of Kisenyi Ghetto created at one of my workshop for Karamojong street men and women.
+A painting of Kisenyi Ghetto created at one of my workshops for Karamojong street people.

 For a more in-depth account of the cattle-raiding problem and why the women are trafficking children to Kampala, read my article: Removing the Karamojong